microsoft/PowerPlatformConnectors/certified-connectors/ISOPlanner/Readme.md

 Gets an item from the library.

 ### Get a subtask of an event based on Id
-Get a subtask from an event by specifying the subtask Id.
+Gets a subtask from an event by specifying the subtask Id.

 ### Get a subtask of an event based on Name
-Get a subtask from an event by specifying the subtask Name.
+Gets a subtask from an event by specifying the subtask Name.

 ### Update a KPI data point
 Updates a KPI data point.